araniab/InnoHacksHackathonApp/README.md

 # InnoHacksHackathonApp
-my manager script for the app prototype
+Manager script for the app prototype